Important updates

 Support for conflict and humanitarian disasters

-The University of Edinburgh was the first university in Scotland to be accredited as a University of Sanctuary.
+University of Sanctuary: The University of Edinburgh was the first university in Scotland to be accredited as a University of Sanctuary.
 We seek to promote a welcoming culture within the University and our wider communities for those seeking sanctuary.

 University of Sanctuary support for students

-There is a new Ukraine Permission Extension (UPE) scheme from 4 February 2025: If you’re a Ukrainian national, or the family member of a Ukrainian national, and are living in the UK with existing visa permission on one of the Ukraine schemes, you may be eligible to apply for UPE to continue living in the UK for up to a further 18 months.
+New Ukraine Permission Extension (UPE) scheme from 4 February 2025: If you’re a Ukrainian national, or the family member of a Ukrainian national, and are living in the UK with existing visa permission on one of the Ukraine schemes, you may be eligible to apply for UPE to continue living in the UK for up to a further 18 months.
 You can only make a free online UPE visa application up to 28 days before your visa expiry date.
 If granted successfully, you'll be able to continue to live, work and study in the UK and access public funds.

-Applying to the Ukraine Permission Extension scheme - GOV.UK
+Ukraine Permission Extension scheme - GOV.UK

 Information on the Ukrainian Scheme - Scottish Refugee Council